Dkallen117/code-Refractor/README.md

 For this assignment, I was tasked with cleaning up a code-base for a mock company website.
 This mock assignemnt will prepare me for future job requests from my employer or clients.
 I found this assignment to be a good first hand experience at cleaning up and organzing an existing code base.
-I was able to consolidate several css declarations into one since they all shared the same attributes.
+I was able to consolidate several css declarations into one since they all shared the same attributes and changed several HTML elements to make the file more semantic.
 This created a cleaner, more semantic code base for future developers to use.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Installation